 - The iPhone 13 supports MagSafe for fast wireless charging, in addition to Qi wireless charging.

-- Only the iPhone 13 includes 5G connectivity and HDR support.
+- Only the iPhone 13 includes 5G connectivity, an HDR display, and Dolby Vision HDR video recording.

 iPhone 11 vs. iPhone 13: Specs comparison table